 Some of the information for this fact sheet was gathered in a long-term study of TOF children undertaken at The Children's Hospital at Westmead in conjunction with the Children's Medical Research Institute.
 Sixty-two children over the age of ten who were successfully operated on when they were babies were interviewed along with their parents.
 We are very grateful to these young people and their parents for giving us the benefit of their experience to help others in similar situations.

-- Most cases of TOF are normal by the time children get to school.
+- Most babies with TOF are able to lead a normal life by the time they get to school.